 - Morning gatherings: It is generally encouraged that potential challenges or conflicts are addressed early so they can be dealt with in a constructive manner, and the morning gatherings offer a way to bring issues to the whole school. - House meetings: Organised house meetings in which participants talk through ongoing practical and emotional challenges and, if needed, these subjects can be brought to staff who will then help support the house. - One-to-one conversations: As well as being part of the program, one-on-one conversations are a confidential space for participants to share concerns or difficulties.
-The School Director will arrange one-to-one guidance meetings with all participants mid-way through each program, but other regular one-to-one conversations take place during each program.

-• Reading and discussion groups: Where useful for the current community of the school, reading and discussion groups can be proposed with specific themes.
+The School Director and Program Directors arrange one-to-one guidance meetings with all participants at key points during each program. - Reading and discussion groups: Where useful for the current community of the school, reading and discussion groups can be proposed with specific themes.